everappz/everappz.github.io/content/docs/guide/evermusic/evermusic-guide-playlists/_index.md

 - **Play all:** Adds playlist tracks to the new player queue.
 - **Play next:** Adds playlist tracks to the top of the existing player queue.
 - **Play later:** Adds playlist tracks to the bottom of the existing player queue.
+- **Edit image:** Edit the playlist's artwork image.
 - **Enable offline mode:** Enables offline mode for the playlist.
 In this scenario, both existing and new tracks will be downloaded automatically.
-- **Edit image:** Edit the playlist's artwork image.
+Read more about offline mode [here](https://www.everappz.com/post/play-offline-music-in-evermusic-flacbox-download-sync-from-cloud-to-local-files).
+- **Export songs list:** You can export this playlist to different formats as described [here](https://www.everappz.com/post/export-tracks-collection-from-evermusic-flacbox-to-m3u-csv-txt).
+- **Add to archive:** You can archive this playlist including m3u file, album cover, and all tracks as described [here](https://www.everappz.com/post/how-to-archive-zip-playlists-albums-artists-and-genres-in-evermusic-flacbox-and-transfer-to).
 - **Add songs:** Add more songs to the current playlist.
 - **Rename:** Rename the playlist.
 - **Delete playlist:** Delete the playlist from the Music library.
 Please note that this action cannot be undone.